 - 1. Provide an annual schedule of pesticide application to the supervisor of each District building. - 2.
 In coordination with the supervisor of each District Building (including each Building Principal): - a.
 Maintain a registry of all employees and parents/guardians of students. - b.
 Notify those employees and parents/guardians of students before pesticides are applied in or on each building.
-The notification must: - i.
-Be provided at least 2 business days before a pesticide application in or on school buildings.
+The notification must:

+- i.
+Be provided at least 2 business days before a pesticide application in or on school buildings. - ii.
-- ii.
 Be written.
 The notice may be included in newsletters, bulletins, calendars, or other correspondence currently being published. - iii.
 Identify the intended date of the application. - iv.
 Provide the name and telephone contact number for the Buildings and Grounds Supervisor or other school personnel responsible for the pesticide program.

-Prior notice is not requires if an imminent threat to health or property exists.
+An exception to this notification is permitted if there is an imminent threat to health or property, in which case the Structural Pest Control Act shall control.
 If such a situation arises, the Building and Grounds Supervisor must sign a statement describing the circumstances that gave rise to the health threat and ensure that written notice is provided as soon as practicable.

-The Buildings and Grounds Supervisor is responsible for the District's integrated pest management program and the District's compliance with the Structural Pest Control Act.
-225 ILCS 235.
+The Buildings and Grounds Supervisor is responsible for the District's integrated pest management program and the District's compliance with the Structural Pest Control Act (225 ILCS 235/, reenacted by P.A.
+96-473).

-Applicable if the Superintendent determines that an integrated pest management program is economically feasible:

-The Buildings and Grounds Supervisor or designee shall: (1) develop and implement a program incorporating the Department of Public Health guidelines (2) notify the Department, on forms provided by the Department, that a program is being implemented; (3) repeat the notification every 5 years after the initial notification; and (4) keep copies of all notifications and all written integrated pest management program plans.
+Applicable if the Superintendent determines that an integrated pest management program is economically feasible: The Buildings and Grounds Supervisor or designee shall: (1) develop and implement a program incorporating the Department of Public Health guidelines (2) notify the Department, on forms provided by the Department, that a program is being implemented; (3) repeat the notification every 5 years after the initial notification; and (4) keep copies of all notifications and all written integrated pest management program plans.
 Applicable if the Superintendent determines that adopting an integrated pest management program is not economically feasible because such adoption would result in an increase in pest control costs:

-The Buildings and Grounds Supervisor or designee shall; (1) notify the Department, on forms provided by the Department, that the development and implementation of an integrated pest management program is not economically feasible; (2) include in the notification the projected pest control costs for the term of the pest control program and projected costs for implementing a program for that same time period; (3) repeat this notification every five years after the initial notification until a program is developed and implemented; and (4) attend a training course, approved by the Department, on integrated pest management and repeat attendance every five years thereafter until program is developed and implemented in the District's schools.
+The Buildings and Grounds Supervisor or designee shall; (1) notify the Department, on forms provided by the Department, that the development and implementation of an integrated pest management program is not economically feasible; (2) include in the notification the projected pest control costs for the term of the pest control program and projected costs for implementing a program for that same time period; (3) repeat this notification every 5 years after the initial notification until a program is developed and implemented; and (4) attend a training course, approved by the Department, on integrated pest management and repeat attendance every 5 years thereafter until program is developed and implemented in the District's schools.